MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 1. Environment channel
 1. Browser session channel

-Environment channel can be set using the Power Platform Admin Center or through API calls.
+Environment channel can be set using the Power Platform Admin Center or through WebApi calls.

 > Note: When the release channel is changed on the environment level, a user will need to refresh twice to take effect.
 The first refresh will trigger a background update of feature configuration to a local cache.
 The second refresh will use the feature configuration local cache.